Linusprivata/playerfouls-model/README.md

 # playerfouls-model
-Project for prediction and staking on playerfouls bets
+Project for prediction and staking on playerfouls bets.